ggamangpro101/openpose-source-demo/error/0_error_handling.md

 ## CMake-GUI “NOT FOUND” Error
 When configuring and generating in CMake-GUI, you might encounter **"NOT FOUND"** errors for dependencies such as `Boost`, `Caffe`, `GFlags`, `GLog` or `OpenCV`.
 These errors occur because the required `.lib` files are missing or their paths are not set correctly.

 When you navigate to `..\openpose\3rdparty\windows`, opening any `.zip` file or running a `.bat` file may result in an empty file or a failure to download the required dependencies due to connectivity issues or an unavailable server.
 To resolve this, you need to download the [dependencies](https://drive.google.com/file/d/1WvftDLLEwAxeO2A-n12g5IFtfLbMY9mG/edit) manually and extract them into the `..\openpose\3rdparty\windows` directory.
+After extraction, you should see a `3rdParty` directory.
+Navigate to `../3rdParty/windows` and you should see:

   - **BOOST NOT FOUND :**
     <img src=https://github.com/ggamangpro101/openpose-source-demo/blob/master/error/png/BOOST_NOTFOUND.png width=90% height=90% />